Optical Assistant Course

 Delivered in ABDO’s state of the art National Resource Centre, this workshop will introduce staff to the basic adjustments and repairs that are carried out daily in practice.
 Students will be able to learn hands on how to realign spectacles, reinsert lenses, replace nose pads and carry out basic supra repairs.

 The workshops will run as 1 full day split into 2 half day sessions with lunch provided.
 There are 2 dates per academic year to choose from.
-For this coming January’s intake there will be one on Monday 9th March 2020 and a second option to be confirmed in the Autumn of 2020 for the Spring of 2021.
+For this coming September’s intake there will be one on 16th November and a second option to be confirmed in the Autumn of 2020 for the Spring of 2021.
 Candidates may book onto either day, though we would need this to be done in advance to ensure we cater for the correct amount of students.
 Workshops are included in the Optical Assistant course fee though external candidates can book into either day to benefit from the teaching and guidance for the cost of £125 – as long as there are spaces available once bookings from the course have been taken.
 Please contact the Courses team at ABDO College for more details.